CybersecurityHow to Secure Your Home Wi-Fi Network: A Complete Step-by-Step Guide

 - Use secure DNS — extra protection and privacy

-Does hiding the network name (SSID) protect it?
+؟Does hiding the network name (SSID) protect it?

 Not really.
 Hiding the network name prevents it from appearing in available network lists for casual users, but anyone with basic tools like airodump-ng can discover it easily.
 In fact, hiding the SSID can make your devices less secure because they constantly broadcast the network name searching for it.
 It is better to rely on strong encryption and a complex password.

-Is MAC address filtering effective?
+؟Is MAC address filtering effective?

 MAC address filtering adds a layer of inconvenience for an attacker, but it is not real protection.
 Any moderately skilled hacker can capture the MAC address of an authorized device and then spoof it (MAC Spoofing) in seconds.
 Think of it as a supplementary measure — not a replacement for strong encryption.

-How often should I change my Wi-Fi password?
+؟How often should I change my Wi-Fi password?

+Change your password immediately if you suspect an intruder on your network, if you shared it with someone you no longer trust, or if you discovered a security vulnerability in your router.
 In general, changing it every 3-6 months is good practice, especially if you regularly share the password with visitors.

-Do I need a VPN on my home network?
+؟Do I need a VPN on my home network?

 A VPN on your home network protects your privacy from your ISP and encrypts your entire connection.
 It is not essential for everyone, but it is useful if you handle sensitive data or want additional protection.
 Some routers support running a VPN directly on them to protect all devices automatically.

-What is the difference between 2.4 GHz and 5 GHz in terms of security?
+؟What is the difference between 2.4 GHz and 5 GHz in terms of security?

 From a security standpoint, both bands use the same encryption protocols, so there is no fundamental difference in protection.
 However, the 2.4 GHz band reaches farther distances, which means your network may be visible to more people outside your home.
 Reducing the transmission power on the 2.4 GHz band can limit the network's range beyond your walls.